Network Graphing Archived Websites With Gephi

 This tutorial explores what you can learn from the derivative file marked as "Gephi" or "Raw Network" in your collections page.

-There are several tools and methods for interpreting and visualizing large datasets; some require coding knowledge.
-However open-source network graphing software, such as Gephi, allow users to sort, filter, and graph data using a simple visual interface.
+There are several tools and methods for interpreting and visualizing large datasets.
+However, open-source network graphing software, such as Gephi, allow users to sort, filter, and graph data using a simple visual interface.
 Gephi can be downloaded for free for Windows, MacOS, and Linux from this website.

-Once installed, you can either generate graphs from a spreadsheet, or other graph file formats, in order to manipulate their data.
-Using a GraphML file generated from the Archives Unleashed Cloud, I will demonstrate how to analyze a network graph using Gephi.
+Once installed, you can either generate graphs from a spreadsheet, or other graph file formats, in order to manipulate your data.
+Using a GraphML file generated from the Archives Unleashed Cloud, we will demonstrate how to analyze a network graph using Gephi.

 Example in this Tutorial